visualpharm/Lunacy/docs/index_updated.md

      </summary>

    <br>
-  Searching is accomplished by entering a search query in the search bar as demonstrated below and pressing enter key / search button.
+  Enter a search query in the search bar and press enter key/search button.
 The most relevant icons set shows up.
-While entering search queries, you may quickly vary icons styles, by selecting a style from the drop down menu.
-You have an option to view plain icons only as well as icons with titles just by toggling an approprite switch button on the top right of the screen:
+You may quickly vary icons styles, by selecting a style from the drop-down menu.
+Toggle switch button on the top right of the screen to switch between plain icons view and the icons view with titles:
 <p align="center">
   <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/search_with_query_3.png'>
 </p>